-The plant is certified by the California Energy Commission (CEC#605-70A) as a renewable energy generator.
+The plant is certified by the California Energy Commission as a renewable energy generator.

-The facility operated as a true cogeneration plan 24/7 until the sawmill was closed in 2001.
-The power plant continued in commercial operation with its 21 full-time employees until the end of 2010, at which time the site and plant were placed into ready-start condition for restart at any time.
-ARP has since acquired and refurbished the plant and restarted operations in April 2018.
+The facility operated 24/7 as a cogeneration plant until an onsite sawmill was closed in 2001.
+The power plant continued in commercial operation with 21 full-time employees until the end of 2010, at which time the site and plant were placed into ready-start condition for restart.
+ARP has since acquired and refurbished the plant, with operations restarted in April 2018.

 Biomass fiber is sourced from nine counties (5 million acres) within one-hour’s drive of the plant.
 Historically 90%+ of the fuel for the power station has been sourced from surrounding national forests to remove fire-risk forest materials as well as tops and limbs left behind from USFS-authorized timber contracts and ongoing forest thinning activities.

-The biomass power station is fully permitted and currently interconnected to the regional utility distribution system.
+The biomass plant is fully permitted and currently interconnected to the regional utility distribution system.
 Site features include:

 Air Emissions and Permits Businesses in California that emit any emissions, visible or invisible, are required to apply for an Air Quality Permit with the local Air District, California Air Resources Board-CARB, and Environmental Protection Agency-EPA.
-Loyalton has the following permits in place including, the Northern Sierra Air Quality Managment District Permit to Operate, Title V Permit and EPA PSD Permit
+Loyalton has permits in place including, the Northern Sierra Air Quality Managment District Permit to Operate, Title V Permit and EPA PSD Permit

 Trained onsite staff perform all monitoring and reporting duties to the regulatory agencies mentioned above.
 Third-party laboratories and periodic external tests are conducted as per the requirements of each permit.